Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Nonstationary Temporal Matrix Factorization

+TMF that integrated temporal modeling techniques such as univariate autoregression and VAR has become extremely useful for multivariate time series forecasting in the presence of missing values \citep{yu2016temporal, gultekin2018online, chen2022bayesian}.
+The essential idea of the TMF models is that low-rank matrix factorization can discover low-dimensional temporal patterns from partially observed time series, while autoregression can reinforce the temporal correlations in the modeling process and capture time-evolving coefficients.
+To this end, we first characterize time series correlations and patterns from sparse time series data and then make efficient predictions for future data points.
+At the same time, to address the real-world sparse prediction problem, the design of TMF stems from some classical machine learning frameworks such as online learning and dictionary learning.

+TMF is well-suited to handling the following emerging issues in real-world movement speed data: 1) High-dimensionality: Urban road networks such as transportation systems in NYC usually have thousands of road segments, i.e., large $N$; 2) Sparsity: Road-level movement speed data are often sparse, which means that only a small portion of data are observed due to the limited penetration of float cars (e.g., taxi and ridesharing vehicle).
+On Uber movement speed datasets, we only have access to a small portion of movement speed values even in an hourly time resolution due to insufficient sampling and the limited penetration of ridesharing vehicles.

-Fig.~\ref{tmf_illustration} illustrates the TMF framework.
-In particular, time series modeling on temporal factor matrix is the cornerstone of TMF.
-For instance, the previous work develops TMF models by taking into account both univariate autoregressive process \cite{yu2016temporal} (i.e., $\boldsymbol{A}_k$ is diagonal) and multivariate VAR process \cite{chen2021bayesian}.
-A central assumption of VAR is that the modeled time series is stationary.
-However, the aforementioned periodicity/seasonality in real-world data $\boldsymbol{Y}$ will be characterized by the latent factor $\boldsymbol{X}$, and such nonstationary property contradicts the stationary assumptions in VAR.
-In this case, we would expect the temporal dynamics to be time-dependent/time-varying, and the estimated coefficient matrix will become sub-optimal and produce biased estimation.
+Recall that an essential assumption of VAR is that the modeled time series is stationary.
+However, the periodicity/seasonality in real-world movement speed data $\boldsymbol{Y}$ will be characterized by the latent temporal factor matrix $\boldsymbol{X}$, and such nonstationarity property contradicts the stationary assumption in VAR.
+Furthermore, the estimated coefficients in the VAR process would become sub-optimal and even produce biased estimations for the movement speed.
+To address this issue, we expect the temporal dynamics to be time-dependent and introduce seasonal differencing to stationarize traffic time series dynamics in latent spaces.
+For any sparse movement speed data $\boldsymbol{Y}\in\mathbb{R}^{N\times T}$ collected from $N$ road segments and $T$ (hourly) time steps, we formulate the NoTMF model as the following optimization problem:

-In time series analysis, one classical approach to achieve stationarity is to perform differencing operators \cite{hyndman2018forecasting}.
-For example, one can perform first-order differencing and seasonal differencing to transform the original time series data into a stationary copy for model estimation.
-To characterize the nonstationarity of traffic states data, we propose a parsimonious NoTMF by integrating this differencing operation into the design of temporal loss.
-For a season-$m$ differencing operation, the transformed temporal loss is given by